mathewlowry/myhub-gpt/AI4Communities post.md

 	- 2024-11-15:
 		- moved more content into the subfiles, including a new one ([[Brave example]])
 		- reorganised structure: AI service framework
+		- added some content from some of my posts
 - version control
     - this is version: current
     - this is the current version: [[AI4Communities post]]